sarahob96/reset-bali/README.md

-<h1> RESET BALI - Project Portfolio 4
+<h1> RESET BALI </h1>
+<h3> Full stack project - PP4 </h3>

+The RESET BALI application showcases an "oasis of peace" in the form of three wellness programmes.
+The programmes consist of a number of activities including yoga, meditation and guided hikes.

 Link to live website here